On constructions preserving the asymptotic topology of metric spaces: Preliminary notions and definitions

 A finitely generated group with generating set $S=S^{-1}$ can be endowed with a left-invariant metric called the {\em word metric} by taking $d_S(g,h)=\|g^{-1}h\|_S$, where the norm $\|\gamma\|_S$ is zero at the identity and otherwise is the length of a shortest $S$-word that presents $\gamma$.
 It is easy to see that if $S$ and $S'$ are finite generating sets on the finitely generated group $\G$, then the metric spaces $(\G,d_S)$ and $(\G,d_{S'})$ are quasi-isometric.

 The situation for non-finitely generated groups is less clear.
 Ideally, one would like to endow any countable group with a metric structure that is an invariant of coarse isometry.
-In \cite{Smi}, J.~Smith showed that on a countable group any two left-invariant, proper metrics are coarsely equivalent.
+Smith showed that on a countable group any two left-invariant, proper metrics are coarsely equivalent \cite{Smi}.
 Moreover he shows that a weight function (defined below) on a countable group induces a left-invariant, proper metric.
-By a weight function on a generating set $S=S^{-1}$ for a group, we mean a function $w:S\to \overline{\RR}_+$ for which \begin{enumerate} \item if $w(s)=0$ then $s=e$; \item $w(s)=w(s^{-1})$; and \item for each $N\in\NN$, $w^{-1}([0,N])$ is finite. \end{enumerate}
+By a weight function on a generating set $S=S^{-1}$ for a group, we mean a function $w:S\to \overline{\RR}_+$ for which \begin{enumerate} \item if $w(s)=0$ then $s$ is the group identity $e$; \item $w(s)=w(s^{-1})$; and \item for each $N\in\NN$, $w^{-1}([0,N])$ is finite. \end{enumerate}

 One then defines a norm by $\|\gamma\|=\inf\{\sum w(s_i)\mid x=s_1s_2\cdots s_n\}$, where the norm of the identity is defined to be $0$ (i.e. it is presented by the empty product).